Nicholas Shehadie: Early life

-Nicholas Michael Shehadie was born to a Lebanese Greek Orthodox family in the beachside Sydney suburb of Coogee.
-He was the third of five children born to Hannah (née Khouri) and Michael Shehaidie, who arrived in Sydney from Lebanon in 1925, one year before Nicholas was born.
+Nicholas Michael Shehadie (Arabic: السير نيكولاس مايكل شحادة) was born to a Lebanese Greek Orthodox family in the beachside Sydney suburb of Coogee.
+He was the third of five children born to Hannah (née Khouri) and Michael Shehaidie, who arrived in Sydney from Lebanon in 1923, two years before Nicholas was born.
 Nicholas grew up in Redfern, Sydney and attended the Cleveland St Public and later Crown St Commercial schools.

 Rugby career

 The young Shehadie embraced Sydney's sporting lifestyle and joined the Coogee Surf Club where many of the surfers were avid rugby players, Keith and Colin Windon among them.
 He joined the Randwick Rugby Club and was first picked as a replacement in first grade when he was still aged fifteen.
 He made his first representative appearance for New South Wales against a Combined Services side at age sixteen.
 In 1947 he appeared in a New South Wales XV against New Zealand and then made his debut for Australia in the final Test against those same touring All Blacks.

 He was selected on the 1947–48 Wallaby tour, the fourth youngest of the 30-man squad.
 He dislocated his shoulder in the fourth tour match against Cardiff but recovered to make 24 tour appearances including the final two Tests against England and France.
 He finished the tour in the Wallabies side that met the Barbarians in their inaugural match against an international touring team.

 Shehadie made representative appearances against the New Zealand Māori in 1949 and that year toured New Zealand in Trevor Allan's team which for the first time in history returned victorious with the Bledisloe Cup.
 He made further representative showings against the British and Irish Lions in 1950, the All Blacks in 1951 and Fiji in 1952.

 He made his second tour of New Zealand in 1952 and then on the 1953 Wallaby tour of South Africa he was honoured with the Australian captaincy in eight tour matches and in one Test.
 He continued to represent at the highest level from 1954 to 1956 and then in 1957 he made history as the first Wallaby to repeat a tour of the British Isles and Europe.
 While he played in 24 matches of the trip including two Tests, the tour was a disappointment with the Wallabies losing all five Tests.
 Shehadie was signally honoured however when he became the first tourist to be asked to play for the Barbarians in the final tour match against his own team.

 All up, Shehadie made 175 appearances for Randwick in a 16-year club career.
 He represented for Australia on 114 occasions – the first player to reach the century mark.
 He played 30 Tests – a record at the time – 3 of them as captain.